|Rachel Jacobs death cert, 1915|

 |Rachel Jacobs headstone|

-When exactly did Rachel arrive at Castle Garden?
-I would like to think she arrived with daughter Tillie and holding the hands of her two young grandchildren, David and Henrietta, but I'm still looking in the passenger lists.
-According to the census, they arrived in 1886, which means they could see the newly-erected Statue of Liberty in New York Harbor as they sailed into port.
+According to the census, Rachel and Tillie arrived in 1886, which means they could see the newly-erected Statue of Liberty in New York Harbor as they sailed into port.
 (Photo above right shows Rachel with her youngest granddaughter, Mary Mahler, in about 1901.)

 What happened to Rachel and her family?
-I recently learned:
+Here's what I know:

 - Rachel died in December, 1915 of kidney problems (her death cert is at top) and was buried at Mount Zion cemetery in Queens, NY.
 According to the cert, Rachel was 70 when she died.
 That seems fishy since her daughter Tillie was born in the 1850s and it's possible but doubtful that Rachel had a child at age 12.
 Rachel was living on Allen Street in Manhattan's immigrant area of the Lower East Side at the time of her death.

 - Rachel's son Joseph married Eva Michalovsky in 1890.
 Joseph and Eva had 6 children in all.
 Joseph died in November, 1918 of Parkinson's disease and was buried in the same Plungianer plot in Mt.
 Zion as his mother, Rachel.
 In 1888, when he became a US citizen, Joseph was a capmaker.
 His death cert, above, showed his occupation as tailor, although the 1915 NY Census said he was a janitor.
 Because Joe was missing from some census documents, I'm going to look for him in the records of the hospital (Montefiore Home and Hospital, in the Bronx) where he died.